MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 ### Azure Functions

-An Azure function monitors the message stream coming from IoT Hub, and takes action in the cloud.
+Azure Functions monitors the message stream coming from IoT Hub, and takes action in the cloud.

 For a success message: